epic-open-source/seismometer/docs/integration_guide/metrics.rst

-The ``otel_metric_override:`` section in the usage config file contains information about what metrics we want to export from our plotting functions, in the ways that it differs from the edfaults gievn below:
+The ``otel_metric_override:`` section in the usage config file contains information about what metrics we want to export from our plotting functions, in the ways that it differs from the defaults given below:

 .. code-block:: yaml